AtmolanderMimi/basm/book/src/dynamic-array.md

 for the sake of conciseness, we will need to modify the layout of a basic array somewhat to allow for our dynamic get/set operations.
 To hold meta-instruction specific logic we'll reserve a little amount of memory before the actual array content.
-That memory region in the array is called the "paking".
+That memory region in the array is called the "parking".

 Since we are going to use a flyer to move through the array, we need somewhere to create it before it starts moving.